-Pull the hood release handle inside the vehicle.
+1. Pull the hood release handle inside the vehicle.
 It is located on the lower left side of the instrument panel.

-- 2. Then go to the front of the vehicle and lift up on the secondary hood release lever, located under the front center of the hood. - 3.
-Lift the hood and release the hood prop from its retainer located on the underside of the hood.
+Then go to the front of the vehicle and lift up the secondary hood release lever.
+The secondary hood release lever is located under the front center of the hood.

-4. Securely place the hood prop into the slot on the inner fender.
+- 3. Lift the hood, release the hood prop from its retainer and place the hood prop into the slot in the hood. - 4.
 Before closing the hood, be sure all the filler caps are on properly.
 Then lift the hood to relieve pressure on the hood prop.
-Remove the hood prop from the slot in the inner fender and return the prop to its retainer.
-Lower the hood 12 inches (30 cm) above the vehicle and release it so it fully latches.
+Remove the hood prop from the slot in the hood and return the prop to its retainer.
+Lower the hood 12 inches (30 cm) above the vehicle and release it to latch fully.
 Check to make sure the hood is closed and repeat the process if necessary.